priiduneemre/btcd-cli4j/README.md

 	BtcdDaemon daemon = new BtcdDaemonImpl(client);

-Alternatively, create a stand-alone version of the daemon (*i.e.* by specifying the affected ports only):
+Alternatively, create a self-contained version of the daemon (*i.e.* by specifying the affected ports only):

 	BtcdDaemon daemon = new BtcdDaemonImpl(5158, 5159, 5160);